I Spit on Your Grave (2010 film): Plot

-Matthew returns to the cabin and meets Jennifer, who, despite his apology, strangles him unconscious.
-She captures Stanley in a bear trap, ties him to a tree, smears fish guts on his face and then leaves his camera to record crows pecking out his eyes, which she pinned open with fish hooks.
+Matthew enters an abandoned cabin and encounters Jennifer, who, despite his apology, strangles him unconscious.
+She captures Stanley in a bear trap, ties him to a tree, smears fish guts on his face, and then leaves his camera to record crows pecking out his eyes, which she pinned open with fish hooks.
 She then drowns Andy and burns his face off in a lye bathtub.
 Next, she ties Johnny to the rafters of an abandoned house and uses pliers to pull out his teeth and a pair of pruning shears to emasculate him, leaving him to bleed to death.
 While torturing them, she repeats the taunts all of the men had used on her.

 Jennifer visits Storch's wife, posing as their daughter Chastity's new teacher.
 She takes the daughter to the park and, when Storch tracks her there, she knocks him unconscious.
 When he wakes up, Jennifer stuffs his shotgun into his anus and reminds him that she was just as innocent as his own daughter.
 She attaches one end of a string to the trigger and the other end to the wrist of the still unconscious Matthew, who is seated in front of Storch, and leaves the premises.
-When Matthew wakes up, he sees the bound sheriff and tries to move, triggering the shotgun, which fires a round through Storch's anus and mouth before hitting Matthew in the chest, killing both men.
+When Matthew wakes up, he sees the bound sheriff and tries to move, triggering the shotgun, which fires through Storch's anus and mouth before hitting Matthew in the chest, killing both men.
 Sitting outside on a branch, Jennifer hears the gunshot and smiles.